Skip to content

 The role of iron is rather simple:

+It forms hemoglobin, a vital protein found in red blood cells.
+Hemoglobin's primary function is to carry oxygen from the lungs to the body's tissues and return carbon dioxide from the tissues back to the lungs.
 A deficiency in hemoglobin often leads to anemia, characterized by symptoms like fatigue, weakness, shortness of breath, and pale skin, as the body's tissues and organs don't receive enough oxygen.

-On the flip side, maintaining adequate levels of iron presents a number of benefits, like
+On the flip side, maintaining adequate levels of iron presents a number of benefits, like enhanced energy and vitality, improved focus and memory, stronger immunity, and elevated mood and mental health.

 Heme vs. Non-heme Iron, Understanding the Difference

 You may have heard the argument from meat eaters that plant-based sources of iron aren't adequate.
+And while that's not true, there are differences between the two types of dietary iron:

 Heme Iron

+Heme iron constitutes approximately 40% of the iron in meat, poultry, and fish.
 Heme iron gets its name because it's bound to a heme group, a component of hemoglobin and myoglobin found in animal muscles.
-This binding allows it to be highly bioavailable (absorbed at a rate of approximately 15-35%).
+This binding allows it to be highly bioavailable.

 While absorbed at a high rate, recent research has highlighted the potential dangers of heme iron.
 Excessive consumption of heme iron has been linked to certain health risks, including an increased risk of colorectal cancer.